Pseudo-quotients of algebraic actions and their application to character varieties: Representation varieties

+In this section we summarize briefly some results about the stability conditions on the GIT quotient of the character variety $\cR_G(\Gamma) = \Rep{G}(\Gamma) \sslash G$.
+These are well-known results that can be found in the literature, for instance in \cite{Sikora2012}.

-Recall that a linear representation $\rho: \Gamma \to \mathrm{GL}(V)$, where $V$ is a finite dimensional $k$-vector space, is said to be reducible if there exists a proper $\Gamma$-invariant subspace of $V$.
-If $G$ is a linear group, we can see $G \subseteq \GL{m}(k)$ for $m$ large enough, so it also make sense to speak about reducible $G$-representations.
+Recall that a linear representation $\rho: \Gamma \to \mathrm{GL}(V)$, where $V$ is a finite dimensional $k$-vector space, is said to be \emph{reducible} if there exists a proper $\Gamma$-invariant subspace of $V$.
+If $G$ is a linear group, then we can see $G \subseteq \GL{m}(k)$ for $m$ large enough so it also makes sense to talk about reducible $G$-representations.
 With this definition, we have a decomposition

 where $\Xred{\mathfrak{X}}_G(\Gamma) \subseteq \Rep{G}(\Gamma)$ is the closed subvariety of reducible representations and $\Xirred{\mathfrak{X}}_G(\Gamma)$ the open set of irreducible ones.